 The Contractor shall keep an accurate account of the type(s) and estimated quantities (in cubic yards) of the BMPs placed and/or installed within the in-water work area (i.e. canal, stream, river), particularly any type of dredged and/or fill material (e.g., sand, soil, rock, gravel, concrete, etc.) discharged below the HTL/MHHW elevation used to divert flow/tidal waters away from in-water work areas, or to construct temporary access ramps, or for any other purpose in-water work areas.
-Submit to the Engineer within 7 calendar days of the reporting date.
+Submit to the Engineer monthly.